 Mark your calendar for the month of your policy renewal in the new year.
 You may also be able to enroll in automatic renewal; talk to your insurance company for more details.
 If you have any older policies you no longer need, make sure they don’t automatically renew.

 2. Update Your Insurance

-4. Look at Discounts
+5. Look for Discounts

 You may qualify for discounts from your insurance company.
 Talk to your agent and ask about available discounts, such as for being a safe driver or a good student.
 Other possible discounts include having a security system for your home, opting for paperless statements, automatic payments, driving an electric/hybrid car and more.

-5. Bundle Up
+6. Bundle Up

 7. Be Prepared for Emergencies

 The new year is a great time to check on your emergency supplies and update evacuation plans.
 Is your fire extinguisher still in working order?
 Does your smoke and carbon monoxide detectors need new batteries?
 Do you need to replace anything in your car’s emergency packs that is missing or damaged?
 Replenish what you need, and don’t forget to practice your fire escape plan to keep it fresh in your family’s mind.
 Practicing can also help you identify any alterations needed for a safer plan.

 8. Consider Renter’s Insurance

 Are you moving into your first apartment, or are you currently renting?
 Tenants need their belongings protected just like homeowners, and many communities even require it.
 Secure your belongings with renter’s insurance.